Backup: Solid-state drive

 Solid-state drives (SSDs) use integrated circuit assemblies to store data.
 Flash memory, thumb drives, USB flash drives, CompactFlash, SmartMedia, Memory Sticks, and Secure Digital card devices are relatively expensive for their low capacity, but convenient for backing up relatively low data volumes.
 A solid-state drive does not contain any movable parts, making it less susceptible to physical damage, and can have huge throughput of around 500 Mbit/s up to 6 Gbit/s.
 Available SSDs have become more capacious and cheaper.
 Flash memory backups are stable for fewer years than hard disk backups.

 Remote backup service

 Remote backup services or cloud backups involve service providers storing data offsite.
 This has been used to protect against events such as fires, floods, or earthquakes which could destroy locally stored backups.
 Cloud-based backup (through services like or similar to Google Drive, and Microsoft OneDrive) provides a layer of data protection.
 However, the users must trust the provider to maintain the privacy and integrity of their data, with confidentiality enhanced by the use of encryption.
-Because speed and availability are limited by a user's online connection, users with large amounts of data may need to use cloud seeding and large-scale recovery.
+Because speed and availability are limited by a user's online connection, users with large amounts of data may need to use seed loading and bulk restore.